Why I support an all girls robotics team.

 I know it didn't do what it should have done on the TV show, but given time and energy it won a lot of fights and it was extremely fun to work on and drive.

-Predator, Hyena, Foxtrot, SlamMow and Slammo don't feel the same, they've become monolithic a means to an end.
-The new Slammo doesn't break that mould.
-After filming ended September 3rd I made a point of striking while the iron was hot and designed a robot based on what I think we need to build to win Battlebots as a control bot.
+Predator, Hyena, Foxtrot, SlamMow, and Slammo don't feel the same, they've become monolithic a means to an end.
+The new Slammo doesn't break that mold.
+After filming ended on September 3rd I made a point of striking while the iron was hot and designed a robot based on what I think we need to build to win Battlebots as a control bot.
 I designed the robot in about 2 weeks and about 4 weeks later we had the robot mostly together with the intention of getting it to Robot Ruckus but sadly a laser cutting company made the parts for the weapon gearbox wrong and we had to put it back a few weeks.
 Mid November we had Slammo 22 running and iterated on to a B spec already.
 It's going to be great but I needed a break from building it.
 I had to stop for a while and not do Slammo.

 In 09 I was at my lowest point, the lowest I have ever felt.
 Robot Combat was what I used to get me out of that hole, depression took me down a dark path but I carried on not letting depression win.
 I gave myself targets within robot Combat, this is what I wanted to achieve it's what drove me forward.
-It's what got me out of bed and up everyday, it's what made me put one foot in front of the other and keep moving forward.
+It's what got me out of bed and up every day, it's what made me put one foot in front of the other and keep moving forward.

-When your depressed and you can't see away out finding yourself a light in the darkness means a great deal.
+When you’re depressed and you can't see away out finding yourself a light in the darkness means a great deal.
 For me robot combat was that light.
 Battlebots was always the goal.
 I want to win every fight, I want to be the champion.
 I know I can be, I know I can't do it alone and that's why I have my friends on my team.

-But at the same time I've reached a point where robot combat isn't the most important thing in my life now.
+But at the same time, I've reached a point where robot combat isn't the most important thing in my life now.
 My break has shown me I can be happy making none robot combat things.
-So now Battlebots is something else to me.
-What I can't exactly explain.
-It still matters to me and would be one of my proudest achievements I still have a burning desire to win it all but I can't deal with the mental burn out I get every year with Battlebots.
+So now Battlebots is something else to me what I can't exactly explain.
+It still matters to me and would be one of my proudest achievements I still have a burning desire to win it all but I can't deal with the mental burnout I get every year with Battlebots.

 A pandemic of robot building